dejay22kar/jay22kar/the-other-writing/invisible.md

 Fast forward a few years and then I realised why I loved that song, what did it say, what I felt, what is that uneasy, resisting, wanting-to-escape feeling called.

 The song was -
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NVVrT_wNw_Y?si=m-fWqHTzm0q6xLGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Then fast forward more years and I understood why I felt the way I felt.
+Then fast forward more years and today I understand why I felt the way I felt while I write this.

 [&#129044; Back to The other Jay](https://dejay22kar.github.io/jay22kar/the-other-jay)